xaxaxa/workspace/README.md

   * jackfft - a JACK audio based FFT filtering application (similar to jamin, but with adjustable FFT size and much lower cpu consumption)
   * nc.xaxaxa.C - my own version of netcat

-all of the above projects should be compilable and usable
+all of the above projects should be compilable and usable.